CSP02/CSPSH/README.md

 - Accurate copy to clipboard functionality
 - Accurate line count functionality
 - Improved scrolling and fixed a bug where the scroll bar of whole document changes.
 Now the scrollbar changes only for CSPSH code.

+# Minor features:
+- Improvements and bug fixes,
+- Changed the tag from span to cspsh custom tag.

 **Planned improvements**
 - Add some more themes.